realm/realm-core/how-to-build.md

 ### Measuring test coverage:

-You can measure how much of the code is tested by executing:
+You can measure how much of the code is tested by adding the `-D REALM_COVERAGE=ON` option to the cmake call that generates the project.
+This will allow to produce coverage information which is then digestable by gcovr or lcov:

     cd test
     ./realm-tests